Shagshag/prestashop-documentation/PackCore.md

 * Visibility: **public**
 * This method is **static**.
-* This method is defined in classes\Pack.php line 171
+* This method is defined in [classes/Pack.php line 171](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/Pack.php#171)

 #### Arguments